Prudhoe Community High School: Technology

 Prudhoe Community High School used to be a specialist technology college, although from 2011 students were not obliged to study a technology subject at GCSE level.
 Currently courses include textiles, electronics, resistant materials, food, graphics (I.C.T. and traditional) and the 14–19 nationally acknowledged engineering diploma.

 IT facilities

-The school now has 7 IT classrooms.
+The school currently has 7 IT classrooms.
 As an educational establishment within the Northumberland LEA, PCHS has full WiFi access for staff and students in all of its buildings and outside coverage as well.

 Every classroom in the school has at least one PC, with portable laptops available to students.

 Learning Resource Centre

 Prudhoe Community High School supports its pupils through a learning resource centre (known also as the LRC), which includes a library, career advice centre, creative area, and 26 computers for use by students.

 Clubs

 The Learning Resource Centre hosts to several after-school clubs.
 These include the year nine reading group and a homework club.